gaplo917/react-offload-ui-thread-research/README.md

-When we develop a frontend application, we undoubtedly offload all kinds of I/O, computational tasks from UI thread to prevent UI thread is too busy and become unresponsive.
-However, this rule doesn't apply to current web development.
-The current web developmennt **ONLY** offload the tasks to web worker when the application encounter performance issues but not by the tasks' nature.
+When we develop a frontend application, we undoubtedly offload all kinds of I/O, computational tasks from UI thread to prevent UI thread is too busy and become unresponsive. **However, this rule doesn't apply to current web development**.
+The current web developmennt **ONLY** offload the tasks to web worker when the application encounter performance issues but **NOT** by the tasks' nature.

 [Live Demo](https://gaplo917.github.io/react-offload-ui-thread-research/?v=2)